A Compensation Guide for Your Property Management Virtual Assistant

 What should property managers or real estate professionals consider when putting together a compensation plan that helps them recruit the best talent and retain their best VAs?
 Here are some tips to keep your property management virtual assistant happy with a competitive salary or compensation program.

-How Do I keep a Virtual Assistant Long Term?
+How Do I Keep a Virtual Assistant Long-Term?

 Within the real estate or property management industry, skilled VAs compete for ideal working conditions and competitive pay.
-No matter where they work globally, employers must understand what it takes to attract and keep experienced virtual assistant talent.
+No matter where they work globally, businesses must understand what it takes to attract and keep experienced virtual assistant talent.